 Both of the government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The government activities of the City of Miami Gardens include Public Works, Parks and Recreation, Police, and general administration services.
+The blended component unit, although legally separate, functions for all practical purposes as departments of the City, and therefore have been included as an integral part of the primary government.
 The City has one business-type activity, the Stormwater fund.